tnicacio/ifc-learnpy/README.md

 3. Initialize the frontend
 - Open the frontend folder
-- run courses.html with [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+- open courses.html or run it with [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 4. Make popcorn and have fun listing and registering awesome new courses